 The traditional style is the three piece matching tweed.
 This includes tweed ¾ length jacket, breeks(also known as plus fours or plus two’s) and matching waistcoat.
-This smart look can be reproduced using Hoggs of Fife Edinburgh tweeds or Sherwood Forest Windsor tweed collection.
+This smart look can be reproduced using Hoggs of Fife Kinloch tweeds or Hoggs of Fife Ladies Roslin tweed collection.

 If seeking a more jazzy look then why not jazz up your gear with colourful knee high cushioned foot shooting sock, garter and ties by Bonart.
 But remember, the traditional muted greens and browns tend to help you stay hidden!!

 Shooting and Country Clothing for Men

 There are a variety of shooting jackets available, but the key feature to look for is fit.
 When carrying and using a gun, you will want to make sure the jacket is lightweight and not too bulky.
 The main issue to be aware of is the style of the jacket.
 Incorrectly placed seams or wrinkles might get in the way when mounting the gun.